venice-timones/phylodynamic-workflow-1/00-docs/nextstrain/nextstrain-docs.md

 1. Enter dataset inside `ncov/data/ph`.
 Create the `ph` folder inside `ncov/data/`.
 Each data should be in `.tar` format, downloaded from GISAID using Augur format pipeline.

 2. Setup the build file.
 Use [sample build yaml file](builds.yaml) as boilerplate.
-Inside this file, there are five main levels:
+Save this inside `ncov/my_profiles/ph` folder.
+Inside this build file, there are five main levels:

    1. **Inputs**
       Input files are enumerated here.
 For each input, the `name`, `metadata`, and `sequences` should be defined.
 Since a `.tar` file was used (which already contains both the metadata and sequences), the content for `metadata` and `sequences` should be the same - which is the directory at which the data was placed.
    2. **Builds**